CERTCC/Vultron/docs/topics/background/overview.md

 Those processes can be represented by Finte State Machines (FSMs), specifically as Deterministic Finite Automata (DFAs).
 CVD processes (and the DFAs representing them/index.md) can be decomposed hierarchically.
-We propose three main DFAs as the core of our Vultron protocol:
+We propose three main DFAs as the core of our Vultron Protocol:

 1. A [Report Management](../process_models/rm/index.md) DFA represents each CVD Participant's engagement with a particular report
 2. An [Embargo Management](../process_models/em/index.md) DFA negotiates and establishes the timing of future disclosures and publications